Asian Pacific Islander Queer Women and Transgender Community

+History

 APIQWTC grew out of the API Lunar New Year Banquet, founded in 1987 by a small group of queer and transgender Asian women.
 APIQWTC was officially founded in 1999 by Crystal Jang, Koko Lin, and Trinity Ordona, as a new hub for established and new community groups to exchange news and coordinate projects in the San Francisco Bay Area.
 Over time, it evolved from a network to a community organization.

 In 2012, the co-founders reported that APIQWTC provides the space for an estimated 1,000 queer women and transgender individuals of Asian descent to gather and celebrate who they are.
 APIQWTC is a space for "many queer women and transgender Asians [who] live in the closet in fear of losing their family and community."
 Today, its membership boasts 800 members, possibly the largest Asian lesbian/transgender organization on the West Coast.

+Activities

 APIQWTC hosts the following events and activities annually: Lunar New Year Banquet; Summer Barbeque; Phoenix Award; Community Artist award; Trips; Support for community LGBT organizations; Monthly Meet-ups.
 Every year, APIQWTC provides two scholarship to deserving API LGBT students pursuing higher education.
 During the yearly banquet, an API LGBT organization is designated to receive a percentage of the annual banquet receipts to further its mission.